 Ms. Webb graduated from Marquette University with honors, earning a B.S. in mechanical engineering and a minor in Spanish.
 She was a founding member of the Marquette University chapter of Engineers Without Borders, and led the design and implementation of several renewable powered drinking water systems in developing regions of Guatemala.
 Additionally, she was a member of the honors program, the Jesuit Honors Society, the Mechanical Engineering Honors Society, the Engineering Honors Society, and the Spanish Honors Society.

 Ms. Webb graduated order of the coif from the University of Iowa College of Law.
 While in law school, she was a member of the first team from the University of Iowa to participate in the INTA Saul Lefkowitz Trademark Moot Court Competition, earning Best Brief and placing second overall in the Midwest region in 2010 and earning Best Oral Arguments and placing third overall in the Midwest region in 2011.
 Ms. Webb was an associate note editor for the Journal of Transnational Law and Contemporary Problems and authored Stirring the Waters: Whether The Pirate Bay Case and the Thomas-Rasset Case Will Impact File Sharing and Piracy in Sweden and the United States, 20 Transnat’l Law & Contemp.
 Probs.
 563 (2011).

-Ms. Webb is admitted to practice before the Supreme Court of Illinois.
-She practices in the Chicago office of Banner & Witcoff, Ltd.
+Ms. Webb is admitted to practice in the states of Illinois and Colorado.